ParisNeo/lollms-webui/docs/dev/new_ui_dev.md

 - Make search filter work [DONE]
 - Add clear filter button to search input field [DONE]
 - Add modal to ask user if you sure about to delete [DONE but in different way]
+- Fix up the discussion array to filter out the messages by type not by count. (conditionner and )[DONE]
+- Add title of current discussion to page [DONE]